CenterForCollectiveLearning/Global-language-network/mapping_results/README.md

 Run data/gln_sources/prep_langinfo_tables.R and data/gln_sources/prep_langlang_tables.R to get the desired statistics for this file.
 Make sure to use the update the path at the beginning of the R scripts to the results folder you want to use.

-The results will be saved to data/gln_sources
+NOTE: The results will be saved to data/gln_sources -- move them to the respective folder under analysis so they're not overwritten.

 * * *